rbrown-65/Covid-19-Prediction-AI-System/README.md

 ## Output Files Created by the Notebook

-Running the notebook creates the following output files:
+Running the notebook creates the following output files.
+These files are generated when the notebook is run and may not be stored directly in the repository.

 | Output File | Description |
 |---|---|